sfarrens/pycymatch/README.md

 Full Doxygen documentation is available for both versions of the code in the docs folder.
 Additionally, version 5 and all its dependencies adhere to PEP8 style guidelines.

+<a name="method_anchor"></a>
+# Method

+This section describes the cylindrical matching method in both versions (4 & 5) of Pycymatch.

+## Version 4

+This version of the code uses the following procedure for determining matches between mock haloes and detected clusters:

+* The mock halo catalogue is rank ordered by $N_{gal}$ (the number of galaxy members contained within the cluster/halo).
+* The detected cluster catalogue is rank ordered by $\lambda_{obs}$ (the observed mass proxy, which can also be $N_{gal}$).
+* For each mock halo a matching threshold region is defined around the halo centre using the following criteria:
+ * The radial limit set by the $R_{200}$ of the mock halo.
+ * The maximum extent (max RA/Dec) set by the galaxy member farthest from the halo centre.
+ * The line-of-sight limit set by $2 * \sigma_z(1 + z)$, where $\sigma_z$ is the photometric redshift error of the mock halo catalogue.
+* For each halo (starting with the highest ranked) a search is performed for the highest ranked detection within the matching threshold region.
+* Only unique matches are permitted.
+In the case of multiple detections with equal rank the object closest to the halo centre is choses as the match.
+* All unmatched detections count as impurities.
+* Completeness is measured as $N_{matches}/N_{haloes}$.
+* Purity is measured as $N_{matches}/N_{detections}$.

+## Version 5

+This version of the code implements some minor modifications with respect to the previous version.

+* The input catalogues are no longer rank ordered.
+* The same matching threshold region is used.
+* For each halo a list of all detections within the matching threshold region is found.
+* Each match is assigned a weight $w = 1 - (d_{proj}/R_{200})$, where $d_{proj}$ is the projected distance between the halo and the detection.
+(Note that more sophisticated weights could be implemented)
+* For unique matching only the match with the highest weight is kept.
+In this case the results are identical to those of version 4.
+* For non-unique matching the weights can be used to make a probability distribution of $\lambda_{obs}$ for the mass of the halo.
+* Completeness and purity are measured in the same way.

 <a name="depend_anchor"></a>
 # Dependencies